World Intellectual Property Organization: Directors General

 On 1 October 2020, Daren Tang of Singapore succeeded Gurry as Director General.
 His candidacy was backed by the United States and 54 other countries over China's preferred candidate, Wang Binying, who received 28 votes out of the 83 voting members.
+Tang was reappointed on April 21, 2026 for a second term that will run from October 1, 2026 through September 30, 2032.